Harada Daiun Sogaku

-Daiun Sogaku Harada (原田 大雲祖岳, Harada Daiun Sogaku) was a Sōtō Zen monk who trained under both Sōtō and Rinzai teachers and became known for his teaching combining methods from both schools.
+Daiun Sogaku Harada (原田 大雲祖岳, Harada Daiun Sogaku) was a Sōtō Zen monk who trained under both Sōtō and Rinzai teachers.
+He became known for his teaching combining methods from both schools.
+The Harada–Yasutani zen lineage founded by his disciple Hakuun Yasutani has become one of the major Zen traditions in the West.
+He is known as the "Great Cloud".

 Biography

 Born in an area known today as Obama, Fukui Prefecture, he entered a Sōtō temple as a novice at age 7 and continued training in temples during his primary and high school years.
-At age 20 he entered Shogen-ji, a well-known Rinzai monastery; it is reported that he experienced kensho after two and half years there.
+Haunted by existential questions, at age 20 he entered Shogen-ji, a well-known Rinzai monastery; it is reported that he experienced kensho after two and half years there.
 In 1901 he graduated from Komazawa University (then Sōtō-shu Daigakurin), the Sōtō university.

-He eventually studied under various Sōtō and Rinzai masters such as Harada Sodo Kakusho, Oka Sotan, Akino Kodo, Adachi Tatsujun, Hoshimi Tenkai, Unmuken Taigi Sogon, and Kogenshitsu Dokutan Sosan.
+He eventually studied under various Sōtō-priests such as Harada Sodo Kakusho, Oka Sotan, Akino Kodo, Adachi Tatsujun, Hoshimi Tenkai, and Rinzai-priests such as Unmuken Taigi Sogon and Kogenshitsu Dokutan Sosan, with whom he completed koan-study.
 From the years of 1911 to 1923, Harada held a professor position at Soto-shu Daigakurin.

 A very strict disciplinarian, he served as abbot at various Sōtō temples throughout Japan: Hosshin-ji, Chisai-in, Bukkoku-ji, Sōji-ji and Chigen-ji.
 Until almost age 90, he conducted week-long sesshin at Hosshin-ji 6 times a year; he also held sesshin elsewhere.

 Harada Roshi's teaching integrated the Rinzai use of Kōan, a practice which was abolished in the Sōtō-school in the 19th century under influence of Gento Sokuchu (1729–1807).
 He also departed from the Sōtō conventions of his day by training lay persons with monks rather than separately.

 A well-known heir in the West is Hakuun Yasutani Rōshi, a Sōtō monk who he also trained in koan study.
-This led ultimately to the spread of combined Sōtō and Rinzai methods by the Sanbo Kyodan, a new Zen sect founded by Yasutani which became influential in the West.
+This led ultimately to the spread of combined Sōtō and Rinzai methods by the Sanbo Kyodan (today Sanbo-Zen International), Zen-community founded by Yasutani which became influential in the West.
 Harada himself, however, remained within the Sōtō sect.
-It is often claimed in the West that he received Rinzai inka shomei (dharma transmission) from Dokutan Rōshi.
+It is often claimed in the West that he received Rinzai inka shomei (dharma transmission) from Dokutan Rōshi; he didn't, as he didn't want to leave the Soto-sect.

 Harada Rōshi may be viewed as an eclectically talented Sōtō teacher who did not abide by sectarian boundaries in regard to practice method.